Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Cardinals covered the spread in their only game when favored by 5 points or more.

-- Arizona's games this year have hit the over on two of four set point totals (50%).
+- Arizona's games this year have gone over the total in two out of four opportunities (50%).

 - When Arizona puts up more than 25.5 points, it is 3-1 against the spread and 4-0 overall.